 c.
 Recommendations for specific accommodations

 5. Documentation may be scanned as a PDF and sent as part of the online accommodation request process.
-It may also be sent as an attachment through the My Message Center to Disability/ADA Services or may be sent separately by mail to the Executive Director of Student Accessibility, Excelsior College, 7 Columbia Circle, Albany, New York 12203-5159.
+It may also be sent as an attachment through the My Message Center to Disability/ADA Services or may be sent separately by mail to the Executive Director of Student Accessibility, Excelsior University, 7 Columbia Circle, Albany, New York 12203-5159.
 Documentation may also be submitted as a scanned PDF via email toACS@excelsior.edu.

-6. Hard copy submissions and requests in alternate format, should be submitted directly to the Executive Director of Student Accessibility, Excelsior College, 7 Columbia Circle, Albany, New York 12203-5159.
+6. Hard copy submissions and requests in alternate format, should be submitted directly to the Executive Director of Student Accessibility, Excelsior University, 7 Columbia Circle, Albany, New York 12203-5159.
 Documentation and accommodation request forms may not be submitted by fax.

 7. Accommodation requests will not be reviewed until the online request form and documentation are available to the Accessibility Services Coordinator and the intake interview has been conducted.
 The accommodation process is an interactive process, so student input is expected and required.
 Each request is reviewed on a case-by-case basis.
 Requests for accommodation are processed as they become complete.
 Intake interviews and third-party documentation are only required for first-time accommodation requests.

 8. The Executive Director of Student Accessibility or the Accessibility Services Coordinator will review the request and work with faculty and staff as appropriate.
 Students will be notified in writing through My Message Center, by correspondence, or by an alternative accessible format which generates a durable, confidential record where appropriate, regarding the outcome of the request.
-When third party documentation is submitted, Excelsior College reserves the right to verify the credentials of the qualified professionals and the authenticity of the documentation.
+When third party documentation is submitted, Excelsior University reserves the right to verify the credentials of the qualified professionals and the authenticity of the documentation.

 9. Each student who is offered an accommodation is required to affirmatively indicate their acceptance of the accommodation offered by responding to Accessibility/ADA Services through the My Message Center or emailing ACS@excelsior.edu.
 Directions for this required response are contained in each official accommodation letter.
 Please note, students should apply for accommodations at least 3 weeks (15 business days) prior to the course term or examination date for which they are sought.